 The PLO accepted this deeply flawed agreement with Israel because it was weak and had little diplomatic support in the Arab world.
-Both Islamist radicals and local leaders in the West Bank and the Gaza Strip challenged Arafat's leadership.
-Yet only Arafat had the prestige and national legitimacy to conclude a negotiated agreement with Israel.
+Both Islamist radicals and some local leaders in the West Bank and the Gaza Strip challenged Arafat's leadership and rejected the negotiations.
+Hamas introduced the tactic of suicide bombings in this period.
+Some were done in retaliation for Israeli attacks, including a 1994 massacre by an American-born Israeli settler of 29 Palestinians who were praying at the Ibrahim mosque in Hebron.
+Others seemed motivated by a wish to derail the Oslo process.

 The Oslo accords set up a negotiating process without specifying an outcome.
 The process was supposed to have been completed by May 1999.
-There were many delays due to Israel's reluctance to relinquish control over the occupied territories, unwillingness to make the kinds of concessions necessary to reach a final status agreement, and periodic outbursts of violence by Palestinian opponents of the Oslo process, especially HAMAS and Jihad.
-During the Likud's return to power in 1996-99, Prime Minister Benjamin Netanyahu avoided engaging seriously in the Oslo process, which he distrusted and fundamentally opposed.
+During the Likud's return to power in 1996-1999, Prime Minister Benjamin Netanyahu avoided engaging seriously in the Oslo process, which he fundamentally opposed.

-A Labor-led coalition government led by Prime Minister Ehud Barak came to power in 1999.
-Barak at first concentrated on reaching a peace agreement with Syria.
-When he failed to convince the Syrians to sign an agreement that would restore to them less than all the area of the Golan Heights occupied by Israel in 1967, Barak turned his attention to the Palestinian track.
+A Labor-led coalition government headed by Prime Minister Ehud Barak came to power in 1999.
+Barak at first concentrated on reaching a peace agreement with Syria, a strategy aimed at weakening the Palestinians.
+When he failed to convince the Syrians to sign an agreement, Barak turned his attention to the Palestinian track.

-During the protracted interim period of the Oslo process, Israel's Labor and Likud governments built new settlements in the occupied territories, expanded existing settlements and constructed a network of bypass roads to enable Israeli settlers to travel from their settlements to Israel proper without passing through Palestinian-inhabited areas.
+During the protracted interim period of the Oslo process, Israel's Labor and Likud governments dramatically escalated settlement building and land confiscations in the Occupied Territories and constructed a network of bypass roads to enable Israeli settlers to travel from their settlements to Israel proper without passing through Palestinian-inhabited areas.
 These projects were understood by most Palestinians as marking out territory that Israel sought to annex in the final settlement.
 The Oslo accords contained no mechanism to block these unilateral actions or Israel's violations of Palestinian human and civil rights in areas under its control.

-Final status negotiations between Israel and the Palestinians were to have begun in mid-1996, but only got underway in earnest in mid-2000.
-By then, a series of painfully negotiated Israeli interim withdrawals left the Palestinian Authority with direct or partial control of some 40 percent of the West Bank and 65 percent of the Gaza Strip.
+Final status negotiations between Israel and the Palestinians only got underway in earnest in mid-2000.
+By then, a series of Israeli interim withdrawals left the Palestinian Authority with direct or partial control of some 40 percent of the West Bank and 65 percent of the Gaza Strip.
 The Palestinian areas were surrounded by Israeli-controlled territory with entry and exit controlled by Israel.